The careers and lives of Redlands 10,000+ Alumni are diverse, intriguing and successful.

 Many of our past students achieve remarkable accomplishments through their chosen professions, and Redlands would like to pass on our congratulations to these individuals.

-Here you will find just a snap shot of some of the diversity and success achieved by our Alumni.
+Here you will find a small selection of the diversity and success achieved by our Redlanders.
 We encourage you to contact the Alumni office to share your own stories.

 Darryl left Redlands in 1958 to take up a full scholarship at the Royal Ballet School in London, where she then became a member of the Company for 8 years.